AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 ## Step 1: Create/update Adobe IO Project {#creating-adobe-io-project}

-1. Access Adobe IO and log in using a System Administrator for the IMSorg.
+1. Access Adobe IO and log in with the System Administrator right for the IMSorg.

     >[!NOTE]
     >